jayproulx/aem-example/src/main/www/README.md

 ------------------

 - Click the "Instructions" menu item to display a modal that describes how to use the features of the page
-- Click the "API Output" menu item to display a modal that has captured all of the events from the automation API.
+- Click the "API Consumer" menu item to display a user interface that allows control through a jQuery implementation of the Automation UI